 The course assessment consists of four components totalling 200 marks:

-The performance – You will demonstrate your skills in Cantonese by talking about themes or topics related to the specialist study area and at least one context from Society, Learning, Employability or Culture studied in the Understanding Cantonese or Using Cantonese areas, or in preparation of the portfolio.
+The performance – You will demonstrate your skills in Cantonese by talking about themes or topics relating to at least one context from society, learning, employability or culture, and the portfolio study of literature, media or language in work.

 The portfolio – You will produce a piece of writing in English of 1,200 – 1,500 words, based on your analysis of either a piece of literature or media or language in work within the context of Cantonese.